Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Data Applications

 To assess the accuracy, we calculated the coverage proportion of the 90\%, 95\%, and 98\% level confidence intervals over different emulation settings.
 To construct these confidence intervals we had to randomly generate data sequences with identical distribution structure as the data (which would give us a random sample of $L$-type distributions and their quantiles).
 We generated these sequences as marginally normal random variables, with marginal standard deviation the same as the sample sd of the first 50,000 points of the $1.5\times 10^7$ length data.
-Finally, the ACF of the generated series was matched with the sample ACF of the first 50,000 points up to a lag of 20: we first generated vectors of iid normal variables, then multiplied them with the Cholesky square root of the band matrix created with the sample ACF (bandwidth of this matrix is 20, and non-zero entries taken from the first 20 values of the sample ACF).
+Finally, the ACF of the generated series was matched with the sample ACF of the first 50,000 points up to a lag of 20: we first generated vectors of iid normal variables, then multiplied them with the Cholesky square root of the band matrix created with the sample ACF (the bandwidth of this matrix is 20, and non-zero entries are taken from the first 20 values of the sample ACF).

-Intelligent sampling exhibits satisfactory performance: among all 61 change points corresponding to sig-1, the lowest coverage probability for the 90\%, 95\%, and 98\% nominal confidence intervals were 0.892, 0.926, and 0.954 respectively, while average coverage probabilities were around 0.906, 0.945, and 0.969, respectively.
-On the other hand, for change points induced by sig-2, the average coverage probability was lower than 0.002 even for the 98th confidence interval.
+Intelligent sampling exhibits highly satisfactory performance: among all 200 change points corresponding to persistent changes, the average coverage probability for the 90\%, 95\%, and 98\% nominal confidence intervals were 0.874, 0.914, and 0.939 respectively.
+On the other hand, for change points induced by the spikes, the average coverage probability was lower than 0.035 even for the 98th confidence interval.
 However, since the focus of intelligent sampling is on long duration persistent signals, missing the spiky signals is of no great consequence.
-In terms of computational burden, the average emulation setting utilized 3.46\% of the full dataset, requiring an average time of 1.43 seconds to perform the estimation.
-We note that Table \ref{tab:percentsmallN} corresponds to the length of this dataset in Section \ref{sec:realdata}.
-As we are concerned with SNR between 1.3 and 2, the percentage of data used in our emulation experiment is quite consistent with the numbers presented in that table.
+In terms of computational burden, the average emulation setting utilized 17.1\% of the full dataset, requiring an average time of 29.7 seconds to perform the estimation.